syntasso/kratix-docs/docs/workshop/part-i/01-installing-kratix.md

 Your platform is ready to receive Promises!
 Well done!

-To recap the steps we took:
+To recap the steps you took:
 1. ✅&nbsp;&nbsp;Created a Platform cluster
 1. ✅&nbsp;&nbsp;Installed Kratix on the `platform` cluster
-1. ✅&nbsp;&nbsp;Installed MinIO on the `platform` cluster as the document store for our GitOps solution
+1. ✅&nbsp;&nbsp;Installed MinIO on the `platform` cluster as the GitOps document store
 1. ✅&nbsp;&nbsp;Told Kratix about the MinIO bucket